Stu142/Gridfinity-Documentation/README.md

 # Assbmly drawings
 Coming soon

-aiming to show how the tolerances work.
+aiming to show how the tolerances between bins work.

 # Extras